ralfspoeth/basix/README.md

 # basix - Basic Data Structures and Functions

-This tiny library contains some structures and functions which I frequently use by myself - and offer therefore for others as well.
+This tiny library contains some structures and functions that I frequently use by myself—and offer therefore for others as well.

 ## Getting Started